 If you are an Indian and you hear Tulips, the first thing that will invariably come to your mind is Amitabh Bachhan and Rekha singing ‘Dekha to yeh khwab..’ from the movie Silsila.
 Ofcourse that song was filmed in Keukenhof gardens, Netherlands.
-As if 2 big bollywood superstars were not enough to inspire you I am going to share a guide, some tips and photos to inspire you to visit the Keukenhof Tulip Garden.
+As if 2 big bollywood superstars were not enough to inspire you here is Keukenhof Tulip Garden Guide, tips and photos.

 Do you love being in nature, love photographing manicured gardens, enjoy bright coloured flowers?
 Then Keukenhof is the place for you.
 With coverage of over 80 acres, Keukenhof is probably one of the largest outdoor gardens in the world.
 The garden draws about 800,000 visitors during the 8 weeks it’s open every year.
 It is located in Lisse, which is a small town about 40km from Amsterdam and 60km from Rotterdam.
 Lisse is famous not only for Keukenhof but for the tulips farms and cycling around them.
 Don’t get mistaken as there are many other flowers in the garden.
 This was my very first cherry blossom tree <3

 My short course post graduation in Rotterdam ended right around the beginning of spring which meant tulips had just started blooming and my husband joined me for a Europe tour.
 Before we headed to Paris, we visited Keukenhof in April (first week) 2015.